collective/pyf.api/README.rst

 The Python Package Filter API (``pyf.api``)  helps you easily identify and evaluate python packages using classifiers, stats etc.

+For a GUI have a look at: https://github.com/collective/pyf-svelte-gui

 Quickstart
 ----------